 Atychiphobia is the technical name for the phobia that causes a fear of failure.

 I’m not talking about run of the mill fear, but more like when it becomes debilitating or disruptive to your daily life.
 Kakorraphiophobia, while similar, is the fear of rejection.

 Are you scared or fearful?
 Do you hesitate or procrastinate when you know you should be taking action?
 Maybe you get stuck, unable to move forward or backward out of paralyzing fear?

-It prevents us from doing what we need to do to better our life and to be the person, spouse and parent we need to be.
+It prevents us from doing what we need to do to better our lives and to be the person, spouse, and parent we need to be.